Symplectic maps: from generating functions to Liouvillian forms: Introduction

 \section{Introduction}

-One method for creating symplectic maps is based on generating functions and it was already used by Poincar\'e when looking for periodic orbits of second genus \cite{Poi99}.
+Symplectic maps can be constructed by using generating functions, and they were introduced by Poincar\'e when looking for periodic orbits of second genus \cite{Poi99}.
 From the numerical point of view, symplectic maps are used for simulating Hamiltonian dynamics, based on the fact that the Hamiltonian flow is a one parameter subgroup of symplectic diffeomorphisms.
-Unfortunatelly, most of the symplectic maps we can construct are implicit and they do not suite well for geometrical analysis.
-In addition, the generalized use of canonical symplectic coordinates applying Darboux's theorem hides several interesting properties which arise with the discretization in time of Hamiltonian flows.
+In the classical construction of symplectic maps, the use of Darboux's coordinates in different stages of the procedure hides several interesting properties, which arise with the discretization in time of Hamiltonian flows.
 Other properties do not appear in the continuous case due to a classical procedure of reduction from symplectic to contact geometry, which takes the Hamiltonian vector field into the Reeb field on the reduced manifold \cite{LM87,Lib00}.
-We will return to this subject in a near future.

-In this paper we address the problem of constructing implicit symplectic maps with a different approach.
-Instead of using Hamilton-Jacobi theory to obtain a generating function, we profit of the properties of the Hamiltonian flow of an extended function on the product symplectic manifold.
-To this end, we avoid two main results in the theory: Darboux's theorem and the classical evolutive Hamilton-Jacobi equation.
-The reason is that the coordinates of the original problem are conjugated to the canonical coordinates by a symplectomorphism which is hidden by Darboux's theorem.
-Our interpretation is that in the classical method of generating functions, we do not integrate the original system, instead its normal form in action-angle coordinates.
-The generating function gives the conjugating symplectomorphism and the numerical scheme uses the Liouville form which is well adapted for problems in action-angle coordinates.
-Instead of Darboux's theorem we use special symplectic manifolds \cite{Tul76,Tul77,ST72} and their Liouvillian forms to preserve the original coordinates, then we consider a twisted projection of a Lagrangian submanifold which produces a symplectic submanifold in the product manifold.
-This projection replaces the solution of the Hamilton-Jacobi equation.
+In this paper, we address the problem of constructing implicit symplectic maps with a different approach.
+Instead of using Hamilton-Jacobi theory to obtain a generating function, we take advantage of the geometrical properties of both the Hamiltonian flow and the product symplectic manifold.
+However, we avoid the use of Darboux's theorem and the classical evolutive Hamilton-Jacobi equation.
+The reason is that the coordinates of the original problem are locally conjugated to the canonical coordinates by a symplectomorphism which is hidden by Darboux's theorem.
+In consequence, the classical construction integrates a modified problem in normal form using action-angle coordinates.
+Instead of Darboux's theorem we use \emph{special symplectic manifolds} \cite{Tul76,Tul77,ST72} and their \emph{Liouvillian forms} in order to track the state of the original coordinates at every stage of the procedure.